This guide will walk you through how to use the Apricot Workflows module.

 The right-hand palette will show you a list of available forms that can be added to a workflow.
 All published forms can be added to a workflow.

 Drag and drop the form into the workflow to make it into a task for a user to complete.

-The first task must always be a Tier 1 form.
+The first task must always be a Tier 1 form, and the Record Action must include "Create".
 Tier 2 forms can be added to a workflow after their parent Tier 1 form has been added.
 Other forms can be added if they are linked to each other from the Form Designer.